hackebrot/pytest-snail/README.md

-# pytest-turtle
+# pytest-snail

-Plugin for adding a marker to slow running tests. 🐢
+Plugin for adding a marker to slow running tests. 🐌